alesegovia/game-of-life/README.md

 Rationale
 =========

-The fact that we can process each cell\'s next state in parallel, independent of its neighbours, makes this problem very suitable for implementation on a GPU.
+The fact that we can process each cell's next state in parallel, independent of its neighbours, makes this problem very suitable for implementation on a GPU.

 This program shows how to run the Game of Life on NVIDIA GPUs using CUDA 2.0.